pachun/using-git/README.md

 ![reword commit message prompt](https://i.imgur.com/kn3QRK2.png)

-See [how to write a git commit messages](https://chris.beams.io/posts/git-commit/) for info regarding how to best write these.
+See [how to write a git commit messages](https://chris.beams.io/posts/git-commit/) for how to best write these.

 We'll settle on this: